kaayy/josydipa/README.md

 2. Place the Penn Treebank trees in folder ```dataset/ptb```.
 These constituency trees are in parentheses format.
 They are grouped as one treebank file (with name ```wsj_xxxx.cleangold```) for a WSJ article.

 3. Apply patches to the RST Discourse Treebank file and Penn Treebank file.
+This step is necessary because there are some small mismatches between the RST Discourse tree texts and the Penn tree texts.
 	```bash
 	cd dataset/rst/train
 	patch -p0 ../../../patches/rst-ptb.train.patch